gsdlab/claferMPS/README.md

     * Follow the [instructions](http://mbeddr.com/download.html); however, you may skip "Gcc, Make and Gdb", "Graphviz", "Verification Tools" sections
         * proceed to "mbeddr Source Installation"
         * do not set the `Global Libraries` setting, it will result in errors when building ClaferMPS
-        * in some `<target directory>`, clone `mbeddr.core` repository using `git clone https://github.com/mbeddr/mbeddr.core.git --depth 10` to avoid downloading the complete history
+        * in some `<target directory>`, clone `mbeddr.core` repository using `git clone https://github.com/mbeddr/mbeddr.core.git --depth 10 -b stable` to avoid downloading the complete history
 3. in some `<target directory>`, execute
     * `git clone https://github.com/gsdlab/claferMPS.git`
 4. run MPS